lohithbb/convert-txt-to-html/README.md

 # convert-txt-to-html
-Shell scripts approach to the conversion of text files to HTML
+Using shell scripts to convert text files to HTML